-(b) Units shall be used primarily as private single-family residences and such other uses as may be permitted under the zoning ordinances of the Township of Monroe provided that no business, trade, or similar activity, may be conducted in any Unit, except that an Owner or occupant residing in a Unit may conduct "discrete business activities" within the Unit so long as the existence or operation of the business activity is not apparent or detectable by sight, sound, or smell from outside the Unit; the business activity does not involve regular visitation of the Unit or door-to-door solicitation of residents of the Properties; and the business activity is consistent with the residential character of the Properties and does not violate these Rules and Regulations.
+- Units shall be used primarily as private single-family residences and such other uses as may be permitted under the zoning ordinances of the Township of Monroe provided that no business, trade, or similar activity, may be conducted in any Unit, except that an Owner or occupant residing in a Unit may conduct "discrete business activities" within the Unit so long as the existence or operation of the business activity is not apparent or detectable by sight, sound, or smell from outside the Unit; the business activity does not involve regular visitation of the Unit or door-to-door solicitation of residents of the Properties; and the business activity is consistent with the residential character of the Properties and does not violate these Rules and Regulations.
 Examples of "discrete business activities" include, but are not limited to, computer-based telecommunications and literary, artistic, or craft activities.
-The Board may restrict any business activities that it determines interfere with the enjoyment or residential purpose of the Properties in its sole and absolute discretion.

-- (c) No clothes poles or lines shall be installed or maintained.
-No clothes, sheets, blankets, or laundry of any kind or other articles may be hung or displayed on the outside of windows or placed on the outside window sills, walls or balconies of any Unit or in any parking area or hung or displayed in the interior of a Unit in such a way or in such a location as to be fully visible from the Common Elements. - No animal may be kept, bred, harbored or maintained in any Unit except (d) customary household pets as defined by the Board, in its sole discretion, by adoption of a resolution.
-No Unit Owner shall permit any pet to cause any injury to any persons or other animals, or to cause damage to any Common Elements or any property of any other Unit Owner.
-Owners shall be solely liable for any and all damage to the Common Elements or other property and any injuries to persons caused by the Owners' pets.
-All pets must be leashed at all times and kept under control so as not to disturb the peace of residents.
-Cats must be kept indoors or leashed as they are not permitted to roam free across the Common Elements.
-Owners are not permitted to tie pets or leave pets unattended outside on patios, stoops or stairways or any Common or Limited Common Elements.
-No more than one (1) animal may be kept or maintained in a Unit at one time, provided, however, that in no event may the Association, by its Board members, require the removal of pets validly kept or maintained within a Unit pursuant to a resolution of the Board that pre-dates the effective date of these Amended By-Laws.
-The Board may, in its sole discretion, adjust the number of animals or further restrict the types of pets permitted to be kept or maintained in a Unit by resolution following the effective date of these Amended By-Laws.
-However, if the Board determines, in its sole discretion, that any particular breed of dog constitutes a safety or health hazard to other owners or occupants ("malicious breed"), the Board may prohibit the keeping of such malicious breeds or require an Owner to remove it from the Condominium within thirty (30) days of the effective date of the resolution.
-No Unit Owner shall permit a pet to relieve itself upon the sidewalks, driveways, flower beds, or on any landscaped area more than three (3) feet from any street curb.
-The Unit Owner shall be responsible for cleaning up after his or her dog or other pet and this shall include an obligation to immediately remove all waste deposited on the Common Elements in a sanitary manner.
-Animal waste shall be removed and disposed by placing it in a sealed, nonabsorbent, leakproof container.
-Animal waste shall not be disposed in any catchbasin, detention basin or other Common Element.
+The Board may restrict any business activities that it determines interfere with the enjoyment or residential purpose of the Properties in its sole and absolute discretion. - (c) No clothes poles or lines shall be installed or maintained.
+No clothes, sheets, blankets, or laundry of any kind or other articles may be hung or displayed on the outside of windows or placed on the outside window sills, walls or balconies of any Unit or in any parking area. - No animal may be kept, bred, harbored or maintained in any Unit except (d) customary household pets as defined by the Board, in its sole discretion, by adoption of a resolution.
+No Unit Owner shall permit any dog to cause any injury to any persons or other animals, or to cause damage to any Common Elements or any property of any other Unit Owner.
+Dogs must be leashed at all times and kept under control so as not to disturb the peace of residents.
+Owners are not permitted to tie pets or leave pets unattended outside on patios, stoops or stairways or any Common or Limited Common Elements for any period of time.
+The Board may, by resolution, limit the number and type of pets that may be kept or maintained in a Unit, provided, however, that in no event may the Board require the removal of pets validly kept or maintained within a Unit pursuant to a prior resolution of the Board, except that if the Board determines, in its sole discretion, that any particular breed of dog constitutes a safety or health risk to other owners ("malicious breed"), the Board may prohibit the keeping of specific malicious breeds, in which event the owners of any malicious breed may be required to remove it from the Condominium within thirty (30) days of the effective date of the resolution.
+No Unit Owner shall permit a dog to relieve itself upon the sidewalks, driveways, flower beds, or on any landscaped area more than three (3) feet from any street curb.
+The Unit Owner shall be responsible for cleaning up after the dog housed within its Unit and this shall include an obligation to immediately remove all waste deposited by the dog on the Common Elements in a sanitary manner.
+Dog waste shall be removed and disposed by placing it in a sealed, nonabsorbent, leakproof container.
+Dog waste shall not be disposed in any catchbasin, detention basin or other Common Element.
 This provision shall not apply to blind persons using dogs as guides.